iankronquist/zeta/README.md

 foo = fun (n)
 {
-    io.println('It is also possible to execute expressions in sequence');
+    io.println("It's also possible to execute expressions in sequence");
-    io.println('inside blocks with curly braces.');
+    io.println("inside blocks with curly braces.");

     // Since we have parenthesized expressions, we could almost pretend
     // This is JavaScript code, except for the lack of semicolons if (n < 1) then
     {
-        io.println('n is less than 1')
+        io.println("n is less than 1")
     }
     else
     {
-        io.println('n is greater than or equal to 1') }
+        io.println("n is greater than or equal to 1") }

     // Local variables are declared by directly assigning to them x = 7 + 1

     /*
-    The variable 'unit' refers to this script or code unit, the scope of this unit is an object.
+    The variable "unit" refers to this script or code unit, the scope of this unit is an object.
 To assign to the global scope, we need to do the following:
     */